 Periods and all the inconveniences that come along with them are a normal part of most of our lives and they can often come at less-than-ideal times.
-Fortunately, with a bit of planning, there is now a way to manipulate your period to delay its arrival and hold off all the aggravations that come with it.
-This delay can be super convenient if you suffer from painful periods or bad PMS and have a big event, vacation, or competition coming up.
+Fortunately, with a bit of planning, there is now a way to manipulate your period to delay its arrival and hold off all the annoying side effects that come with it.
+This delay can be really convenient if you suffer from painful periods or bad PMS and have a big event, vacation, or competition coming up.

-Delaying your period is called menstrual manipulation or menstrual suppression.
+Delaying your period is called menstrual manipulation or menstrual suppression—basically, postponing your period.
 There are a variety of different products that claim to do this, both natural and medicinal.
-While the effectiveness of natural remedies remains to be proven, there are hormonal options that have been shown to be highly effective.
-Norethisterone, is one such option that can be prescribed by your doctor.
+While the effectiveness of natural remedies remains to be proven, there are hormonal options that have been shown to be highly effective at putting a stop to your period.
+Norethindrone is one such option that can be prescribed by your doctor.
 Mimicking the effects of the body’s naturally produced progesterone, it is a type of synthetic progesterone.
-During a normal menstrual cycle, the body’s drop in levels of both progesterone and oestrogen, signals the start of your period.
-This drop is delayed when norethisterone is taken, resulting in the delay of your period.
-Norethisterone comes in the form of tablets which must initially be taken three days before the start of your period.
+During a normal menstrual cycle, your body decreases levels of both progesterone and estrogen, sending a signal to your uterus to start your period.
+Norethindrone artificially boosts your levels of progesterone so the signal to begin your period isn't sent.
+No signal means a delay of your period.
+Norethindrone comes in the form of tablets which must initially be taken three days before your period is supposed to start.
 Three tablets a day are taken for the duration of time you wish to delay your period.
 The tablets can be taken for a maximum of 20 days, which will delay your period for at least 17 days.
-Your period will resume 2-4 days after the norethisterone is stopped.
+Your skipped period will resume 2-4 days after the norethindrone is stopped.

 Important Things To Keep In Mind:

-This is a temporary solution — norethisterone is not recommended for long-term use.
+This is a temporary solution — norethindrone is not recommended for long-term use.

-The effectiveness of norethisterone relies on your period being regular, allowing you to predict when it should start.
+The effectiveness of norethindrone relies on your period being regular, allowing you to predict when it should start.

 This is NOT a form of contraception; some form of birth control must still be used.